PuneetSSandhu/Onion-Routing-DEMO/README.md

 > `python3 clientNode.py -h`

 This will build the onion route for you.
-By default it will start one proxy node.
+By default a client will try to start a route with one proxy node.
+Use the argument `-n <path_len>` to make the path length at least 3 nodes long.
 You will see lots of traffic if this works correctly and a prompt to input a message.
 Start sending some messages and observe.
 Try running with different numbers of proxy nodes too.

 ## Lab Questions:

 ### Q1: Longer routes

 Try passing messages through longer onion routes (more proxy nodes).
 What do you notice about the latency?
-(Get a basic time reading, maybe add some time stamps in the code.)
+Get a basic time reading, maybe add some time stamps in the code after a the client sends a messages and the proxy relays receive them.
+If all else fails you can try using your phone's as a stop watch.

 ### Q2: Message encryption